Syrian revolution: May 2011

 During the crackdown in Daraa, the Syrian Army also besieged and blockaded several towns around Damascus.
-Throughout May, situations similar to those that occurred in Daraa were reported in other besieged towns and cities, such as Baniyas, Homs, Talkalakh, Latakia, and several other towns.
+Throughout May, situations similar to those that occurred in Daraa were reported in other besieged towns and cities, such as Baniyas, Homs, Talkalakh, Latakia, Jisr al-Shuggur, Aleppo, Damascus and several other towns and cities.
 After the end of each siege, violent suppression of sporadic protests continued throughout the following months.
-By 24 May, the names of 1,062 people killed in the uprising since mid-March had been documented by the National Organization for Human Rights in Syria.